---Virginia Woolf, A Room of One's Own, 61
+-Virginia Woolf, A Room of One's Own

-26) Be truthful, one would say, and the result is bound to be amazingly interesting. --Virginia Woolf, A Room of One's Own, 89
+20) Be truthful, one would say, and the result is bound to be amazingly interesting.

+-Virginia Woolf, A Room of One's Own

-27) What is meant by 'reality'?
-It would seem to be something very erratic, very undependable - now to be found in a dusty road, now in a scrap of newspaper in the street, now in a daffodil in the sun.
+21) What is meant by 'reality'?
+It would seem to be something very erratic, very undependable -- now to be found in a dusty road, now in a scrap of newspaper in the street, now in a daffodil in the sun.
 It lights up a group in a room and stamps some casual saying.
 It overwhelms one walking home beneath the stars and makes the silent world more real than the world of speech - and there it is again in an omnibus in the uproar of Piccadilly.
 Sometimes, too, it seems to dwell in shapes too far away for us to discern what their nature is.
 But whatever it touches, it fixes and makes permanent.
 That is what remains over when the skin of the day has been cast into the hedge; that is what is left of past time and of our loves and hates.
 Now the writer, as I think, has the chance to live more than other people in the presence of this reality.
 It is his business to find it and collect it and communicate it to the rest of us.
 So at least I infer from reading Lear or Emma or La Recherche du Temps Perdu.
 For the reading of these books seems to perform a curious couching operation on the senses; one seems more intensely afterwards; the world seems bared of its covering and given an intenser life.
 Those are the enviable people who live at enmity with unreality; and those are the pitiable who are knocked on the head by the thing done without knowing or caring.
-So that when I ask you to earn money and have a room of your own, I am asking you to live in the presence of reality, an invigorating life, it would appear, whether one can impart it or not. --Virginia Woolf, A Room of One's Own, 109
+So that when I ask you to earn money and have a room of your own, I am asking you to live in the presence of reality, an invigorating life, it would appear, whether one can impart it or not.

+-Virginia Woolf, A Room of One's Own

-28) When one ceases to feel, I am of the opinion one should keep quiet. --André Breton, "Manifesto of Surrealism," 7 29) What is admirable about the fantastic is that there is no longer anything fantastic: there is only the real. --André Breton, "Manifesto of Surrealism," 15
+22) When one ceases to feel, I am of the opinion one should keep quiet. --André Breton, "Manifesto of Surrealism"